PetrSabel/network-slice-setup-optimization/README.md

 # Network Slice Setup Optimization
-Example project of how RYU-controller can be used to perform the network slicing and possible server migration.
+Example project of how RYU-controller can be used to perform the network slicing and enable server migration.

 ## Setup
 Install the [ComNetsEmu](https://www.granelli-lab.org/researches/relevant-projects/comnetsemu-labs) virtual machine.
-Launch the terminal of ComNetsEmu, copy the files of the project and execute the following commands.
+Launch the terminal on ComNetsEmu, copy the files of the project (in the VM) and execute the following commands.
 Launch the RYU controller.

+!!! build.sh delete all docker containers present in the VM
 ```bash
 chmod +x build.sh
 ./build.sh
 ```
-On the other terminal execute the following command:
+On another terminal execute the following command:
 ```bash
 sudo python3 network.py
 ```